cortl0/logger/README.md

 # logger
 The lite C++ logger
-8 microseconds to build and receive a log-message Write to std::cout and/or std::cerr and/or file
+6 microseconds to build and receive a log-message Write to file by file_descriptor such as cout, cerr and all other file
-Configurable: safe, safe queue, unsafe

 ## Usage
 ```